Dementia Care

 Frontotemporal dementia

 This type of dementia is a result of damaged neurons in the frontal and temporal lobes of the brain.
-Dementia symptoms include:
+A person may experience:

 • unusual behaviours